jonathan-g/jonathangilligan.hugo/content/about.md

 > and Associate Professor of
 > [Civil and Environmental Engineering](https://engineering.vanderbilt.edu/cee/)
 > at [Vanderbilt University](https://www.vanderbilt.edu/).
-> He is director of Vanderbilt's interdisciplinary Grand Challenge
+> They are director of Vanderbilt's interdisciplinary Grand Challenge
 > Initiative on Climate and Society.
 >
-> Gilligan received his BA in Physics, with a minor in Philosophy from
+> Gilligan received their BA in Physics, with a minor in Philosophy from
 > [Swarthmore College ](https://www.swarthmore.edu/)
-> and his Ph.D. in [Physics](https://physics.yale.edu/) from [Yale University](https://www.yale.edu/),
+> and their Ph.D. in [Physics](https://physics.yale.edu/) from [Yale University](https://www.yale.edu/),
-> for which he performed the first measurements of molecular spectra accurate
+> for which they performed the first measurements of molecular spectra accurate
 > enough to resolve quantum-electrodynamic effects.
 >
-> He was a
+> They were a
 > [National Research Council Postdoctoral Associate](https://sites.nationalacademies.org/pga/rap/)
 > at the
 > [Time and Frequency Division](https://www.nist.gov/pml/time-and-frequency-division)
 > of the
 > [National Institute of Standards and Technology](https://www.nist.gov/),
-> where he worked with
+> where they worked with
 > [David Wineland](https://en.wikipedia.org/wiki/David_J._Wineland)
 > using laser-cooled trapped atomic ions to study the fundamental properties of
 > quantum measurements and improve the accuracy of atomic clocks.
 >
-> He led a team from the
+> They led a team from the
 > [National Oceanic and Atmospheric Administration](https://www.noaa.gov/) and
 > the [Cooperative Institute for Research in Environmental Sciences](https://cires.colorado.edu/)
 > at the [University of Colorado](https://www.colorado.edu)
 > using a multichannel gas chromatograph on a
 > [NASA airborne mission](https://espo.nasa.gov/ashoe_maesa/content/ASHOE_MAESA)
 > to study ozone depletion,
-> for which he received a NASA Group Achievement Award
+> for which they received a NASA Group Achievement Award
 > and a NOAA Outstanding Scientific Paper award.
 >
 > In 1994, Gilligan joined Vanderbilt's
 > [Department of Physics and Astronomy](https://as.vanderbilt.edu/physics/),
-> where he applied physics to material science, biology, and medicine,
+> where they applied physics to material science, biology, and medicine,
 > later becoming the Robert T. Lagemann Assistant Professor of Living State Physics.
 >
-> In 2003 he joined Vanderbilt's newly-established
+> In 2003 they joined Vanderbilt's newly-established
 > [Department of Earth and Environmental Sciences](https://www.vanderbilt.edu/ees),
-> where he collaborates on interdisciplinary research
+> where they collaborate on interdisciplinary research
 > into interactions between human behavior, society, and environmental change.
-> He is principal investigator on a National Science Foundation grant to study
+> They are principal investigator on a National Science Foundation grant to study
 > how the adoption of clean energy, electric vehicles, and broadband
 > telecommunications affects urban and rural communities in the Southeastern
 > United States.